The QMSTR Validator

 - Manifest: A manifest in the context of validation is a SPDX file that describes exactly one package, including its sub-packages (which are files), but not the content of the sub-packages.
 The manifest for a distribution describes the content of the distribution (the packages in the collection).
 The elements of the distribution contain or bring their own manifests.

 The QMSTR Validator is invoked on a package and the corresponding manifest file:

-> qmstr validate curl-a.b.c.deb curl-a.b.c.deb.spdx Verifying package content against manifest curl-a.b.c.deb.spdx... * documentation matches the package content * all files in the package are documented * documentation is complete Package validation passed.
+> qmstr validate curl-a.b.c.deb curl-a.b.c.deb.spdx Verifying package content against manifest curl-a.b.c.deb.spdx... * manifest matches the package content * all files in the package are documented * manifest is complete Package validation passed.

 In case of a validation error, the return code of the validator depends on which of the checks failed (1, 2 or 3).
 If the validation succeeds the return code is zero.

 Depending on the file format, the manifest file may be included in the package.
 Support for that may be added to the validator.

 In the QMSTR context, a distribution is a set of packages that is shipped together as a unit.
 The validator can be used to evaluate distributions.
 The validation succeeds if the validation for each package contained in the distribution succeeds.

 - validate the element package